-dNM is organized as four essential organs:
+dNM is organised through four essential parts:

-The tenants and legal members of the association.
+This is the official meeting place of tenants and legal members of the association.
 The Meentraad will approve and carry out decisions based on the outcome of the Meentvergadering.

 Comité voor de meent